History of Social Dance

 In "Saturday Night Fever" John Travolta popularized the dance, reaching national and worldwide audiences.
 Hustle is danced to '70's and 80's pop dance music.
 A fast, smooth dance, the lady is almost constantly spinning while her partner draws her close then sends her away.

-Mambo originated in Cuba's Haitian settlements.
-One theory is that the name comes from an association with, in Haiti back country, the name "Mambo" for the voodoo priestess, serving the villagers as counselor, healer, and exorcist, their soothsayer and organizer of public entertainment.
-When the voodoo priestess became associated with the fascinating rhythm of Mambo, combined with Rumba and Swing?.
+MAMBOMambo originated in Cuba's Haitian settlements.
+One theory is that the name comes from an association with the name "Mambo" for the voodoo priestess, who served the villagers as counselor, healer, and exorcist, their soothsayer and organizer of public entertainment.
+How did the voodoo priestess became associated with the fascinating rhythm of Mambo, combined with Rumba and Swing?.
 We don’t know!

 The "Mambo" dance is attributed to Perez Prado who introduced it at La Tropicana, a nightclub in Havana in 1943.
 The Mambo was originally played like a Rumba, very fast, with a riff ending, and a break on beats 2 and 4.

 Mambo music's origins: Arsenio Rodriguez, a famous, (and blind), Cuban tres player, built Mambo from the "Diablo Rhythm" of the Congolese Abakua religion, taught to him by his grandfather, a former slave.
-The rhythm is one of the African Batá Drums, three hand-held drums: the Iyá, Itótele and the Okónkolo.
+The rhythm is one of the three hand-held African Batá drums: the Iyá, Itótele and the Okónkolo.

 Mambo first appeared in the United States at New York's Park Plaza Ballroom - a favorite hangout of enthusiastic dancers from Harlem.